sohsoh5/tableuploader/README.md

 - Optionally delete VCL snippets from Fastly configurations - useful if you have a hardcoded snippet for the same named tables and acls, as it'll cause a conflict to have more than one unique named tables/acls.
 - Activate new versions based on user input - if you're uploading a dictionary or acl, or if you enter a value into the prompt box, it will create a new version.
 It will only activate if the check box is checked.
 - Uses patch api calls, leading to incredibly quick uploads.
-- Able to run locally to circumvent any limitations, such as the ~60 requests the service's backend can make.
-It's recommended to only run up to a total of 60 acl/dictionary updates total across all of your files at a time.
+- Able to run locally to circumvent any limitations, such as the 32 updates the compute service's backend can make.
+It's recommended to only run up to a total of 31 acl/dictionary updates total across all of your files at a time.

 ## Project Structure